open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 developed.
 I would declare it a prototype because of this legal issue of the CE certification and not call it a product.
 It's ready to use and people are using it with off grid applications all around the world.
-We have a feedback loop from the research project how the system is running.
-It's running.
+We have a feedback loop from the research project how the system is running: It's running.
 This is the main success.
 The documentation is a success, too.
 In my opinion, it's a very high quality documentation of all the components, it's very structured.
 We were able to develop educational resources within such a hardware project which isn't